Welcome to the Center for Accessible Technology (CforAT)

 CforAT supports use of technology to promote independent living for people with disabilities, providing information via an online resource, and engaging in advocacy work to support policies that expand access to technology for people with disabilities, including the many people with disabilities who are low-income.

 CforAT is offering classes for seniors on various technology topics (such as using email, getting online information, online dating, etc).
 For more information, please visit our Senior Connects page

 The summer schedule is here!
 Check out our upcoming "Introduction to Keyboarding" class for kids entering grades 4 to 12.
-We are offering 6 separate classes this summer, and there is still space in the classes (but hurry, the classes tend to fill up quickly).
+We are offering several classes this summer, and there is still space in the classes (but hurry, the classes tend to fill up quickly).
 To learn more about our Summer classes, please visit our Keyboarding page.

 Job Opening - Website Accessibility Expert

 We are currently seeking qualified candidates to work as Website Accessibility Experts.
 This is a consulting postion that is flexible, and can be done remotely.
 If you are interested in learning more, please visit our Job Opportunities page.

 To learn more about the services offered by the Center for Accessible Technology, click on one of the links below: